mayasharma2110/Keep-Riding/README.md

 * [Bootstrap Version 4.1.3](https://getbootstrap.com/docs/4.1/getting-started/download/)
   * Used grid layout to ensure the content was responsive to different device sizes (mobile, tablet and laptop).
-  * Used to that the navbar could collpase when viewed on small screens but expand on medium and larger size screens.
+  * Used to that the navbar could collapse when viewed on small screens but expand on medium and larger size screens.
   * Used to create the carousel of images on the home page.

 * [Gitpod](https://www.gitpod.io/) - used to write the code for the website.

-* [Github](https://github.com/) - used to store the current and previous versions of the code.
-It was also used to host the live website through github pages.
+* [GitHub](https://github.com/) - used to store the current and previous versions of the code.
+It was also used to host the live website through GitHub Pages.

-* [Google Fonts](https://fonts.google.com/) - used to import the Roboto Slab and Montserrat font families that are used throught the website.
+* [Google Fonts](https://fonts.google.com/) - used to import the Roboto Slab and Montserrat font families that are used throughout the website.

 * [Font Awesome](https://fontawesome.com/) - used to display the social media icons in the footer of each page.